to the Website of CTMI

 These pages will explain what Chagpori was, and has become, and how the late Dr. Trogawa Rinpoche, one of very few surviving doctors who had been trained in its system, worked for much of his life to see the lineage continued through re-establishing Chagpori in exile.

-Since that time, forty doctors, known as amchis in Tibetan, have graduated and there are currently eighteen students enrolled.
-Through the work of these young people, who come from all over the Himalayan region, the unique tradition of medicine, with its particular knowledge of herbs survives.
+Since that time, fifty doctors, known as amchi in Tibetan, have graduated and there are currently fifteen students enrolled.
+Through the work of these young people, who come from all over the Himalayan region, the unique tradition of medicine, with its particular knowledge of herbs survive.

 Many people and organisations have given help in the form of funds and support to CTMI over the years, but much more is needed to provide a really sound foundation for continuing growth in the future.
-Through these pages we hope to inform you of our projects and we hope that you will want to help us make the Chagpori medical tradition flourish again.
+Through these pages we would like to inform you of our projects and we hope that you will want to help the Chagpori medical tradition flourish again.